Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: Phase Diagram

 The above-mentioned method is feasible, as long as we are far from criticality and the artificial gap introduced between the zero-energy edge-states is sufficiently smaller than the bulk gap.
 Hence, establishing edge entanglement as an order parameter essentially requires our knowledge of the critical points, as well as the measure of the gap away from criticality.
 In the case of the free model, critical points are very well-known.
 For the transition between the phases A and C, in the presence of strong interaction, edge entanglement worked well as an order parameter, as demonstrated in Figure~\ref{fig:EE_for_U}, because the critical line remained agnostic of the interaction strength, as we will soon see in a more direct approach, i.e. the spectral gap analysis.
 However, the critical line separating phase B from A$\cup$C shifts in the presence of interaction.
 Due to the instability of this critical line in the presence of interaction, and hence the lack of suitability of edge entanglement, we will rather use the degeneracy structure of the entanglement spectrum as an order parameter for this phase.

 But the question remains as to whether this transition is between two distinct topological phases or not.
-The knowledge of the topological characterisation is also not evident from the above analysis.
-In order to answer these questions, we analyse the entanglement spectrum as discussed in Section~\ref{sec:entanglement_spectrum}.
+The knowledge of the topological characterization is also not evident from the above analysis.
+In order to answer these questions, we analyze the entanglement spectrum as discussed in Section~\ref{sec:entanglement_spectrum}.